awsdocs/amazon-route53-docs/doc_source/domain-enable-disable-auto-renewal.md

 1. Choose **Save**\.

-1. If you encounter issues while enabling or disabling automatic renewal, you can contact customer support for free\.
-For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.
+1. If you encounter issues while enabling or disabling automatic renewal, you can contact AWS Support for free\.
+For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.